 Disclaimer: I’m not advertising anything with this blog post or anyone’s course – I simply want to highlight that blogging is becoming a fabricated business and it’s easy to spend money on things that will never bring you value.
 If you’re a beginner blogger, you’re better off investing in your writing skill than learning about these ‘blogging secrets’ from questionable sources.

-I’ll probably get yelled at for this but hey, if it offends you, you should probably doing this.
+I’ll probably get yelled at for this but hey, if it offends you, you should probably stop doing this.
 A recent Facebook group mentioned this article that talks about blogging course scams.
 It’s a really good read and a warning to everyone who’s naive enough to fall for them.
 As a content manager, I’d like to share my own input and shady practices I’ve seen in this business.

 Everyone wants to become successful at blogging.
 But here’s an ugly truth about blogging courses.